immcantation/tigger/docs/topics/plotNovel.md

 -------------------

 data
-:   a `data.frame` in AIRR or Change-O format.
-See [findNovelAlleles](findNovelAlleles.md) for details.
+:   `data.frame` containing repertoire data.
+See
+[findNovelAlleles](findNovelAlleles.md) for details.

 novel_row
-:   a single row from a data frame as output by [findNovelAlleles](findNovelAlleles.md) that contains a polymorphism-containing germline allele
+:   single row from a data frame as output by [findNovelAlleles](findNovelAlleles.md) that contains a polymorphism-containing germline allele.

 v_call
 :   name of the column in `data` with V allele calls.
-Default is `v_call`..
+Default is `v_call`.

 j_call
 :   name of the column in `data` with J allele calls.